mohammadFeiz/aio-input/README.md

 }

 ```

+### node properties:

+- `row`
+An array of nodes to be displayed horizontally within the form.
+Inputs specified within a row will be laid out side by side.

+- `column`
+An array of nodes to be displayed vertically within the form.
+Inputs specified within a column will be stacked on top of each other.

+- `html`
+Custom JSX content to be rendered within the form.
+This allows developers to include additional elements or components as needed for form customization.

+- `size`
+Specifies the size (width or height) of the node within the form layout.
+This property helps control the spacing and alignment of inputs within the form.

+- `flex`
+Sets the flex style of the node, allowing it to stretch to fill available space within the form layout.
+Flexibility in sizing ensures optimal responsiveness and adaptability across different screen sizes and devices.

+- `field`
+Specifies the field in the value prop that should be updated when the input value changes.
+This property enables two-way binding between form inputs and the component's state, ensuring synchronization and consistency of data.

+- `input`
+The input prop within each node's configuration specifies the type and properties of the input field.
+It can be any valid input type supported by AIOInput, such as text, checkbox, select, textarea, etc. Additionally, developers can customize the appearance, behavior, and validation rules of each input field according to their requirements.

+#### input Properties
+type: The type of input field to render.
+...: Any additional properties specific to the chosen input type.
 In this example, a row node contains a checkbox input followed by a text input, both arranged horizontally within the form.

+#### Note
+The input property of each node can receive all available props in AIOInput, except value and onChange props.
+These props will be automatically set by the field property.
+The field property defines the value of the input, and by using field, the form will understand how to change the main form data value by changing each input.

 Conclusion
 The form input type in AIOInput offers a powerful and flexible solution for creating dynamic forms with customizable input fields.
 By leveraging the inputs configuration object and its properties, developers can easily define the layout, behavior, and validation rules of their forms, catering to diverse application requirements and user needs.